assambar/sebis-2016/README.md

-# sebis-2016
+# What
-Useful links and stuff for the systems for e-business.
+This file contains useful links for the e-commerce course.
+Everyone is free to add links.
+Just send me a message in moodle with your 'github' account.